Nursing (completion program for registered nurses)

 - An admission conference with a member of the School of Nursing faculty or advisor is recommended for direction in sequencing courses.

 - Applicants must demonstrate acceptable levels of maturity, integrity, and behaviors and attitudes normally expected of professional nurses.

 - Applicants must demonstrate acceptable academic potential to successfully complete the program.

-- Application deadlines for admission are August 1 for fall starts, December 1 for spring starts, and May 1 for summer starts.
+- Application deadlines for admission are August 1 for the fall semester, December 1 for the spring semester, and May 1 for the summer semester

 Additional requirements of the program

 Once accepted into the BSN-C program, students will be required to purchase items required for clinical and submit the following program compliance documentation: